hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 <h4>Create</h4>

-- Create a new favorite address.
+:material-arrow-right: Create a new favorite address.
 Returns a boolean if the creation has succeed or not.

 ``` swift
 func addFavoriteAddress(_ address: SharedData.FavoriteAddress) -> Bool